microsoft/teams-ai/js/samples/04.ai-apps/c.vision-cardGazer/README.md

 # Microsoft Teams Vision Enabled Bot : Card Gazer

-This is a conversational bot for Microsoft Teams with AI Vision support that is able to generate Adaptive Cards from uploaded images using `gpt-4-vision-preview`.
+This is a conversational bot for Microsoft Teams with AI Vision support that is able to generate Adaptive Cards from uploaded images using a model that supports vision, for example `gpt-4o`.

 _Table of contents_